BlaiseAtCTS/Training-Notes/Agile/Agile.md

 Compromise of quality.

 ## What is Agile?
-Agile is an appraoch that divides work into phases, emphasizing **continous delivery and improvement**.
+Agile is an approach that divides work into phases, emphasizing **continous delivery and improvement**.
 The Agile methodology benefits teams by enabling adaptive planning, rapid execution, and ongoing evaluation, leading to more responsive and successful outcomes.
 Major players are Scrum and Kanban.

+Continuous Integration:
+    New code changes are built, tested and merged into main branch.
+Continuous Delivery:
+    Ensures that code that passed CI are ready for Delivery.
+Like building a docker image and pushing to container registry.
+    If it's automatically deployed, it is Continuous Deployment.
+Testing is done in both CI and CD:
+    CI: unit or integration testing, smoke.
+    CD: performance testing, system testing.

 ### Agile ceremonies
 Sprint planning - capacity planning, story estimation